Frequently Asked Questions

 Are Cranial Osteopaths the same as Cranio-Sacral Therapists?

 Although treatments may feel similar to the patient, the two modalities stem from different philosophies and educational backgrounds.

-Cranial osteopaths complete 5 years of University training and are governed by the Osteopathy Board of Australia.
-As part of the board’s registration requirement, osteopaths are required to undertake continuing professional development (CPD) on a annual basis.
+Cranial Osteopaths are registered practitioners who complete 5 years of University training and are governed by the Osteopathy Board of Australia.
+Osteopaths are primary health care providers and as part of the board’s registration requirement, osteopaths are required to undertake continuing professional development (CPD) on an annual basis.

 What qualifications do osteopaths hold?